 This month, make your way to BoatShed Cheese Kitchen in Mount Martha (a quick one-hour drive from Melbourne CBD) and learn how to prepare artisan cheese and homemade bread from scratch - in a single session!

 Your instructor is no less than chef and award-winning cheese maker Tamara Newing, owner of Boatshed Cheese and best-selling author of “Curd and Crust: Artisan Cheese and Bread Making” and the best-selling “Bake Your Cake and Eat It Too!”.

 Get scrumptious recipes and cooking and baking tips from Tamara in this hands-on class, plus a gourmet lunch and cheese tasting (of course).
 Come away with your own complimentary copy of “Curd and Crust”, so you can continue your culinary journey at home, in full muffuletta galore and more.

 Not in Mount Martha?
 Find a class near you and get your foodie on today!

-DIY cheese and bread in one class!
-Book today and save 10%!
+DIY cheese and bread in a single class!

 Cheese and Bread Making Classes